factorhouse/kpow-streams-agent/README.md

 ## Configuration

-The `Properties` passed to the `StreamsRegistry` contains connection configuration required to create a producer that sends streams snapshot information to the internal kPow topic.
+The `Properties` passed to the `StreamsRegistry` contains connection configuration required to create a producer to send streams data to the internal kPow topic.

 The StreamsRegistry configures its own Serdes.

 Connection configuration means any of the following fields: